ispras/Futag/src/python/futag-package/README.md

  |
  |  Methods defined here:
  |
- |  __init__(self, futag_llvm_package: str, library_root: str, analysis_path: str = 'futag-analysis', flags: str = '-fsanitize=address -g -O0 -fprofile-instr-generate -fcoverage-mapping', clean: bool = False, build_path: str = 'futag-build', install_path: str = 'futag-install', processes: int = 4, build_ex_params='')
+ |  __init__(self, futag_llvm_package: str, library_root: str, flags: str = '-fsanitize=address -g -O0 -fprofile-instr-generate -fcoverage-mapping', clean: bool = False, build_path: str = 'futag-build', install_path: str = 'futag-install', analysis_path: str = 'futag-analysis', processes: int = 4, build_ex_params='')
  |      Parameters
  |      ----------
  |      futag_llvm_package: str
  |          (*required) path to the futag llvm package (with binaries, scripts, etc)
  |      library_root: str
  |          (*required) path to the library root
- |      analysis_path: str
- |          path for saving report of analysis, default to "futag-analysis".
-This directory will be deleted and create again if clean set to True.
  |      flags: str
  |          flags for compiling.
 Default to "-fsanitize=address -g -O0 -fprofile-instr-generate -fcoverage-mapping"
  |      clean: bool
- |          Option for deleting futag folders if they are exist, default to False (futag-build, futag-install, futag-analysis)
+ |          Option for deleting futag folders if they are exist, default to False (futag-build, futag-install, futag-analysis).
  |      build_path: str
  |          path to the build directory, default to "futag-build".
-This directory will be deleted and create again if clean set to True.
+Be careful, this directory will be deleted and create again if clean set to True.
  |      install_path: str
  |          path to the install directory, default to "futag-install".
+Be careful, this directory will be deleted and create again if clean set to True.
+ |      analysis_path: str
+ |          path for saving report of analysis, default to "futag-analysis".
 Be careful, this directory will be deleted and create again if clean set to True.
  |      processes: int
  |          number of processes while building, default to 4.
  |      build_ex_params: str